jbellis/colbert-astra/README.md

+# Colbert on Astra #

+POC of ColBERT search, compared with vanilla DPR.

 # Requirements #

-Assumes you have Cassandra (vsearch branch) running locally.
+* Assumes you have Cassandra (vsearch branch) running locally.
 Should "just work" with Astra given minor changes to db.py.
+* Dataset with DPR ada002 embeddings already computed, this code does not do that (but adding it would just be a few lines)

 # Usage #